Slesa/launchy/Launchy_QT/readme.txt

 For beta:
 Easy stuff -
 	.
-Add thanks to Tyler for graphics stuff in change log .
-Tyler's new skin
+Add thanks to Tyler for graphics stuff in manual
 	.
 Remove debug messages from controly

 Hard stuff -
 	.
 Debug controly version to find out which dll is causing problems .
-Hitting tab from the dropdown when selecting a file should extend the file
+Hitting tab from the dropdown when selecting a file should extend the file .
+Fix scrollbar in Showcase

+Medium stuff -
+	.
+Save relative location on screen, not pixels

 Done for beta 1:
 .
 If hotkey pressed to hide Launchy when options are open, Launchy would close when you exited the options dialog.
 Fixed.